 I am a licensed Marriage and Family Therapist in Tustin who provides counseling services to adults, teenagers, and couples.
 I specialize in relationship issues, including helping clients to achieve more healthy and satisfying relationships.

-I also work with many college and graduate students, helping them address young adulthood issues, including difficulties transitioning to college, perfectionism, setting boundaries, and help forming healthier relationships with family, friends, and partners.
+I am passionate about helping college and graduate students navigate young adulthood issues.
+I help many students with issues such as difficulty transitioning to college, perfectionism, setting boundaries, and help forming healthier relationships with family, friends, and partners.

-Other concerns I address include family of origin issues, attachment issues, divorce or break-up adjustment, help healing from infidelity, anxiety, depression, low self-worth, grief & loss, trauma, stress, difficulty adjusting to life transitions, and maternal mental health issues.
+Other concerns I address include family of origin issues, attachment issues, divorce or break-up adjustment, help healing from infidelity, anxiety, depression, low self-worth, grief & loss, trauma, stress, difficulty adjusting to life transitions.

 Created and facilitated a workshop for incoming college freshmen and their parents, which taught coping and communication skills to assist in their adjustment to college.